 It is normal to experience many strong emotions, including worry and fear, after acts of violence have occurred.
 But if your fears or emotions are preventing you from doing things you normally do or are having a serious impact on your personal or work life, talk with a counsellor or other mental health professional.
 For example, if you notice that you are very irritable or have little patience with others or if your fears are interfering with your ability to cope or function, you would likely benefit from professional help.
 Your doctor can help you find a mental health professional.
 Your organization’s assistance program can also connect you to resources and support.

-This information is provided by LifeWorks, the largest Canadian-based Employee and Family Assistance provider in the country and the provider of CDSPI’s Members’ Assistance Program (MAP).
+This information is provided by TELUS Health, the provider of CDSPI’s Members’ Assistance Program (MAP).
 We encourage you to visit the website for more information.
 Available services vary by region.
 Use of MAP services is completely confidential within the limits of the law.